The Woman in Cabin 10 (film)

 The Woman in Cabin 10 is a 2025 psychological thriller film directed by Simon Stone, who co-wrote the screenplay with Joe Shrapnel and Anna Waterhouse, based on the 2016 novel by Ruth Ware.
 The film stars Keira Knightley, Guy Pearce, Art Malik, Gugu Mbatha-Raw, Kaya Scodelario, Daniel Ings and Hannah Waddingham.

-Netflix released The Woman in Cabin 10 on October 10, 2025 to mostly middling and poor responses from critics.
+Netflix released The Woman in Cabin 10 on October 10, 2025, to mostly middling and poor responses from critics.

 Plot

-Recovering from the trauma of witnessing a source's murder, investigative journalist Laura "Lo" Blacklock receives an invitation from terminally ill billionaire Anne Bullmer.
+Recovering from the trauma of witnessing a source's murder, the Guardian investigative journalist Laura "Lo" Blacklock receives an invitation from terminally ill billionaire Anne Bullmer.
 She joins her and her husband Richard, as well as their wealthy guests, aboard their luxury superyacht sailing to a fundraising gala in Norway, to write about the Bullmers' new charitable foundation.

 The first evening at sea, Lo ducks into Cabin 10 to avoid her ex-boyfriend Ben, a photographer working for the Bullmers, encountering a mysterious blonde woman there.
 After dinner, Anne privately reveals to Lo that she has stopped taking her medication, and gives her a copy of the speech she plans to make at the gala to announce she is donating her fortune.

 That night, waking to a woman's scream, Lo finds a bloody handprint by Cabin 10 and witnesses someone fall overboard.
 She alerts the ship, but all passengers are accounted for; no guest is staying in Cabin 10, and the handprint has disappeared.
 Unnerved, Lo investigates.

 The voyage continues, and Anne appears to forget her earlier conversation with Lo, blaming her medication.
 Lo spots the blonde woman from Ben's photographs of a party attended by fellow passenger Adam, who claims not to remember her.
 At the spa, someone writes "STOP" on Lo's steamy shower door.
 Adam is nearby but denies writing it, and Lo learns the ship's security cameras are deactivated for privacy.
 Sneaking into Cabin 10, Lo finds blonde hair in the sink drain and hides the evidence in her own cabin.
 She confides in Ben, but suspects her room has been searched after finding a button on the floor.

 Lo is pushed off the upper deck into the pool and nearly drowns.
 The hair and button disappear when her coat is laundered, and she notices Anne's doctor, Robert Mehta, is missing a button.
 The crew are unwilling to answer Lo's questions, and the irritated guests refuse to believe her suspicions.
 Barricading herself in her room, Lo spots the woman from Cabin 10 in the hall and follows her to the engine room.
 Begging Lo to drop her investigation, the woman knocks her unconscious and hides her in a storage room.